Search

 € 15,00

 HAMEL, Hendrick.
 Verhaal van het vergaan van het jacht De Sperwer en van het wedervaren der schipbreukelingen op het eiland Quelpaert en het vasteland van Korea (1653-1666) met eene beschrijving van dat rijk.
 Uitgegeven door B. Hoetink. 's Gravenhage, Martinus Nijhoff, 1920.
-Cloth.
+Original cloth.
 With folding map and 11 illustrations.
-XXX,LIII,165 pp. Linschoten Vereeniging XVIII. - Hendrik Hamel's (1653-1666) account of his unexpected and not voluntary visit to Korea (1653-1666) has long been known as the earliest report in a western language on the land, people and customs of Korea.
+XXX,LIII,165 pp. Linschoten Vereeniging XVIII. - In 1653, while sailing to Japan, Hamel and his crew were shipwrecked off Jeju Island, then part of the state of Joseon.
+Because of Joseon's isolationist policies, they were refused permission to leave the country.
+Hamel ended up spending thirteen years in Joseon, until he escaped to a Dutch trading mission on Deshima in 1666.
+Hendrik Hamel's account of his not voluntary visit to Korea (1653-1666) has long been known as the earliest report in a western language on the land, people and customs of Korea.
 [Boeknr.: 6178 ]

 € 150,00